Voter suppression: United States

 In the United States, elections are administered locally (though with many election rules set by states and the federal government), and forms of voter suppression vary among jurisdictions.
 When the country was founded, the right to vote in most states was limited to property-owning white males.
 Over time, the right to vote was granted to racial minorities, women, and youth.

 In the late 19th and the early 20th centuries, Southern states passed Jim Crow laws to suppress poor and racial minority voters that involved poll taxes, literacy tests, and grandfather clauses.
 Most of those voter suppression tactics were made illegal after the enactment of the Voting Rights Act of 1965.
-Even after the repeal of those statutes, there have been repetited incidents of racial discrimination against voters, especially in the South.
+Even after the repeal of those statutes, there have been repeated incidents of racial discrimination against voters, especially in the South.
 For example, 87,000 people in Georgia were unable to vote in 2018 because of late registration.
 Many of the strictest voting regulations are in swing states and have been enacted primarily by U.S. Republican Party politicians.
 According to AMP Reports, many people who were predicted to be in favor of voting for the U.S. Democratic Party had their ballot dismissed.
 The study's analysis noted, "A disproportionate number of those potential voters were people of color or young voters, groups that typically favor Democrats."
 The history of the previous Jim Crow regulations in the Southern states affects the voter suppression today because minorities often have their vote dismissed by the manipulation of voting regulations.

-One analysis of a Florida election in 2012 found that 200,000+ people didn't vote because of long lines.
-Some Floridians waited 6–7 hours.
+One analysis of a Florida election in 2012 found that 200,000+ people did not vote because of long lines.
+Some Floridians were forced to wait 6–7 hours to vote.

-In 2013, voter ID laws arose after the U.S. Supreme Court struck down Section 4 of the Voting Rights Act.
+In 2013, after the U.S. Supreme Court struck down Section 4 of the Voting Rights Act, several states enacted voter ID laws.
 Some argue that such laws amount to voter suppression against African-Americans.

 In Texas, a voter ID law requiring a driver's license, passport, military identification, or gun permit was repeatedly found to be intentionally discriminatory.
-The state's election laws could be put back under the control of the U.S. Department of Justice.
-Under Attorney General Jeff Sessions, however, the DOJ expressed support for Texas's ID law.
-Sessions was accused by Coretta Scott King in 1986 of trying to suppress the black vote.
+However, the DOJ expressed support for Texas's ID law.
 A similar ID law in North Dakota, which would have disenfranchised many Native Americans, was also overturned.